"Who is Mel Ciavucco and why the hell does she have a website?" I hear you cry. I ask myself that quite a lot.

 What do I actually want?

 What most writers want - lots of attention.
-Or just someone other than my mum to read my stuff and take something away from it.
-To make people ponder their lives or the world.
-And to make a bit a money out of it would be nice.
+Or just someone other than my mum to read my work and take something away from it.
+To make people think about their lives or the world.
+Ultimately, to help.
+And if made enough money to love along the way, that'd be helpful.

-A lot of people want to be writers, so it's a hard dream to have, but we just have to keep going.
+A lot of people want to be writers, so it's a hard dream to attain but we just have to keep going!
 Our world will always need writers and artists.
 Creative people are good for our society.
 We have the power to influence and shape the world.
 I learn something through everything I write - it's how I process my things in my crazy brain.

 "Don't dream it, be it."